-- A PhD (or close to completion) in structural biology (X-ray crystallography, NMR spectroscopy) or a closely allied discipline; - Experience in the use of biophysical methods (e.g. SPR, ITC, thermal melt/DSC, MST) for characterising ligand:protein interactions; - The ability to design, execute and write up research independently; - A developing track record of peer reviewed publications in international journals;
+- A PhD (or close to completion) in structural biology (with emphasis on X-ray crystallography) or a closely allied discipline; - Experience in the use of complementary structural (e.g. NMR) and biophysical methods (e.g. SPR, ITC, thermal melt/DSC, MST) for characterising ligand:protein interactions, with some knowledge of cell-based assays an advantage; - The ability to design, execute and write up research independently;

-- Excellent communication skills, both written and verbal and the ability to communicate your research at national and international conferences; - Good time management and planning skills, with the ability to meet tight deadlines; - A proven ability to work well both independently and as part of a team; - The ability to work accurately and carefully; - A strong commitment to your own continuous professional development.
+- A developing track record of peer reviewed publications in international journals; - Excellent communication skills, both written and verbal and the ability to communicate your research at national and international conferences; - Good time management and planning skills, with the ability to meet tight deadlines: - A proven ability to work well both independently and as part of a team; - Ability to work accurately and carefully; - A strong commitment to your own continuous professional development.